• Skip to primary navigation

 • ½ teaspoon salt

-• 100 g 3.5oz/ ½ cup chocolate chips
+• 100 g chocolate chips 3.5oz/ ½ cup

 Instructions

-• Preheat oven to 180C/350F.
-Lightly grease and line an 8x8 inch baking pan
+• Preheat oven to 180°C/350°F. Lightly grease and line an 8x8 inch baking pan

 • Steam the butternut squash over a pan of simmering water until soft.
 Drain well and puree with a hand blender, potato masher or food processor.
 Set aside to cool slightly.
+You should have 1 cup of puree.

 • In a large bowl or stand mixer, beat the butter and sugar until light and fluffy.
 Add the eggs, one at a time and beat each one in well.
 Add the vanilla and cooled squash puree and combine.